 An early goal from Adrian Clifton kept Athletic entrenched in the National League dog fight.

-The striker fired home the only goal of the game on 13 minutes, via a deflection from defender Scott Doe as Andy Hessenthaler’s side lost for the first time on their travels in five matches.
+The striker fired home on 13 minutes, via a deflection off defender Scott Doe, as Andy Hessenthaler’s side lost for the first time on their travels in five matches.

 An early chance for the hosts saw Clifton’s cross-cum-shot deflected goalwards by Ryan Upward, however right-back Danny McNamara was on hand to thump clear before the ball could cross the line.

 Mitch Brundle then let fly with a volley from the edge of the box, with home keeper Carl Pentney forced into a finger-tip save over the bar.

 After scoring, Clifton can only wonder how he was unable to double the lead 12 minutes later.